 You might try clicking on the left or right third of the celestial sphere illustration, below--to rotate it.

+The NCP is the bright purple mark near the top of the celestial sphere.
+The SCP is the dark purple mark near the bottom of the celestial sphere; it is being seen through the celestial sphere.
+The celestial equator is bright purple when it is seen on top of the celestial sphere, and dark purple when it is being seen through the celestial sphere.
 The north and south celestial poles [following Strobel, I will use the acronyms NCP and SCP respectively when I don't need literary parallelism] are defined by the Earth's rotation axis.
 That is:

 EXERCISE: Explain why the above is true, in terms of the Earth's rotation and the way we are using spherical coordinates to describe the celestial sphere.
 [This may be interpreted as either a math or an essay question, depending on one's talents.
 Do it the easy way for you.]